watertap-org/watertap/docs/getting_started/install.rst

 For these reasons, Conda environments are especially useful to install and manage multiple projects (and/or multiple *versions* of the same project) on the same computer with minimal effort, as they provide a way to seamlessly switch between different projects without conflicts.

-Using Conda environments is not mandatory to be able to install and use ProteusLib; however, it is strongly recommended.
+Using Conda environments is not mandatory to be able to install and use WaterTAP; however, it is strongly recommended.

 To use Conda environments, the ``conda`` package manager is required.
 Refer to the `Conda installation guide <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ for detailed steps on how to install Conda for your operating system.

 General installation
 --------------------

-If you are going to use ProteusLib's functionality, but *do not* plan to contribute to ProteusLib's codebase, choose this option.
+If you are going to use WaterTAP's functionality, but *do not* plan to contribute to WaterTAP's codebase, choose this option.

 #.
-Create a Conda environment (in this example, named ``proteuslib``) where ProteusLib and its runtime dependencies will be installed:
+Create a Conda environment (in this example, named ``proteuslib``) where WaterTAP and its runtime dependencies will be installed:

 	.. code-block:: shell